Hungreeee/Reddit-Realtime-Streaming-Pipeline/README.md

 **1. Data Source**

 Upon receiving the subreddit name from the user query and API credentials from `credentials.cfg`, PRAW starts a comment stream of the specified subreddit and parses the data in JSON format into a Kakfa producer.
-The producer then sends the data to the Kafka broker as a topic.
+The producer then sends the data to the Kafka broker into a topic.

 **2. Message Broker**

-The Kafka broker starts a comment stream
+On startup, docker-compose automatically creates a specified topic for the comment stream.
+Accompanied by Zookeeper, the Kafka broker then distributes the message from the producer to the downstream consumer.

-3. Stream Processor
+**3. Stream Processor**

+A consumer subscribed to the topic passes the data to PySpark, which is responsible for structuring the JSON data into specific formats and data sets.
+This includes NLTK sentiment classification, tokenizing, and many other complex downstream tasks.
+PySpark then starts a continuous writing stream to a Cassandra cluster.

-4. Data Storage
+**4. Data Storage**

+Upon starting, docker-compose executes a CQL script to initialize keyspace and tables.
+The Cassandra cluster, with a simple single-node setup, connects to the PySpark writing stream to receive and store the data.

-5. User Interface
+**5. User Interface**

+On startup, the Streamlit interface allows the user to create a query of a subreddit name.
+This information is fed to the producer and consumer through an event listener, which then triggers them to start working.
+Finally, through connection to the Cassandra cluster, the interface makes queries continuously and visualizes the data.

 ## Installation & Setup